shaktics2015/node-graphql/README.md

-# Node Boilerplate using GraphQL
+# Node Boilerplate using GraphQL and PostgreSQL